Walking the Camino: All you need to know

 The Portuguese coastal camino is a variation of the Portuguese route that proceeds along the coast, all the way from Porto to Santiago de Compostela, for a total of 155 miles.

-The initial section of the Portuguese Coast Camino from Porto to A Guarda will take you through quaint villages like Povoa de Varzim and Viana do Castelo while you enjoy majestic views of the Atlantic Coast and delicious fresh seafood available in the villages.
+The section of the Portuguese Coast Camino from Porto to Santiago will take you through quaint villages like Povoa de Varzim and Viana do Castelo while you enjoy majestic views of the Atlantic Coast and delicious fresh seafood available in the villages.

-The second section of the Portuguese coastal Camino from A Guarda is well known for its spectacular views and impressive scenery that leads you to Santiago from the natural border between Spain and Portugal, the Minho River.
+The second section of the Portuguese coastal Camino from Vigo is well known for its interior views and impressive scenery that leads you to Santiago.

 An ideal route for seafood lovers as they will be able to enjoy the great selection along the many coastal towns.
-It takes approximately 8 walking days/85 miles to walk the route and it is a fantastic way to explore Portugal and the Camino.
+It takes approximately 7 walking days to walk the last 100 Km and it is a fantastic way to explore the Camino.

 Camino del Norte